basarat/demo-typestyle/04-state/script.md

 # Add styles for pseudo states using TypeStyle
 > TypeStyle is a very thin layer on top of CSS.
 In this lesson we show how to change styles based on pseudo states e.g. :focus :hover and :active which matches very closely with what you would write with raw CSS.

-Here we have simple React Application that renders a div with some content to the document.
-The div is styled using a CSS class generated using TypeStyle.
+Here we have simple React Application that renders a div with some content that is being styled by a CSS class generated using TypeStyle.

 ```js